 Descending order in real life:

-- Sliding down a playground slide — each position is lower than the one before
+- Sliding down a playground slide: each position is lower than the one before

 - Countdown before a race: 5, 4, 3, 2, 1, Go!

-- Lining up from tallest to shortest — the sequence goes down
+- Lining up from tallest to shortest.
+The sequence goes down

 - Backward counting: 10, 9, 8, 7, 6…

-The counting connection is particularly powerful for children who already count forward fluently, essentially already know ascending order.
+The counting connection is particularly powerful for children who already count forward fluently, they essentially already know ascending order.

 Building backward counting fluency through the sequence work in teaching number sequences to class 1 students directly strengthens descending order ability.